 Accent Lighting

-Textiles: Softness and Warmth
+Textiles: Softness & Warmth

 Curtains

 Choose blackout lining for sleep quality.
-Hang high and wide for height illusion.
+Hang high and wide for a height illusion.
 Select colours that complement bedding, and consider motorised options for convenience.

 Rugs

-Throws and Cushions
+Throws & Cushions

 Accessories: Personal Touches